CEO-netizen/shellgen/README.md

 # shellgen

-This is a basic shellcode loader generator coded in C.
+**shellgen** is a simple shellcode loader generator written in C.

-It does these two things:
+It does the following:

-- Takes user input in hex.
+- Accepts shellcode input in hexadecimal format.
-- Prints it into a loader.c file.

-WARNING dont run unknown shellcode on your hardware always try in a VM first it exexutes the shellcode when the loader is first ran or do I dont really care
+- Generates a `loader.c` file that can execute the provided shellcode.

+**Important Safety Notice:**

+- This tool is for **educational purposes only** and should only be used in **controlled lab environments** (e.g., virtual machines or sandboxed systems).
+- **Never run untrusted shellcode on your main hardware**, as it can be harmful or destructive.
+- Use this project responsibly and ethically.